GoogleChrome/web.dev/src/site/content/en/media/media-experience/index.md

 * Viewable on all major browsers using appropriate technologies.
 * Encryption (Optional).

-Our [media](/media/) collection will help you achieve these technical requirements.
-Don't worry if you don't know what these technical requirements mean.
-We'll explain them.
+The [media](/media/) collection will help you achieve these technical requirements.
+Don't worry if these concepts are still a bit abstract.
+We'll explain them progressively throughout all the articles.
+First looking at the concepts, then learning how to use them, and finally the practical application of using them on the web.

-## Displaying video
+## Displaying video on the web

 There are four approaches you can take when displaying video on a site.